openstack-archive/python-tripleoclient/README.rst

 ``setuptools`` entry points mechanism to advertise to OSC the plugin module and supported commands.

-**rdomanager-oscplugin** is an OpenStackClient (OSC) plugin implementation that implements commands useful for RDO manager and the install and management of both an undercloud and an overcloud.
+**tripleoclient** is an OpenStackClient (OSC) plugin implementation that implements commands useful for TripleO and the install and management of both an undercloud and an overcloud.

 Discovery